Motivic classes of some classifying stacks: Singular plane cubics and stabilisers

 \section{Singular plane cubics and stabilisers}

 Throughout the appendix, we let $k$ be a field in which $6$ is invertible.
-It is a classical result that there exist eight singular cubic curves in $\PP^2_k$ up to projective equivalence.
+It is a classical result that there exist eight singular cubic curves in $\PP^2_k$ up to projective equivalence (see, for instance, \cite[I.7]{kraft1984}).
 These correspond to orbits in the space of singular cubics in $\PP^2$ under the natural action of $\PGL_3$ by change of coordinates.
 In this appendix, we will determine the stabiliser groups corresponding to these orbits up to isomorphism.
 The result is described in the table below.

 \begin{remark} We avoid characteristic 2 or 3 since some of the stabiliser groups are non-reduced in these cases.
 In characteristic 3, there will also be two different orbits corresponding to cuspidal cubics.
-See \cite{af2000} for a short discussion on this. \end{remark}
+See \cite{af2000} for a short discussion on this. \end{remark} \begin{remark} The author recently learned that similar computations, but with the group acting being $\GL_3$, has been done in~\cite{bf2004}. \end{remark}

 The table lists the type of singular curve, the equation for a prototypical curve, and the stabiliser group up to isomorphism.
 The symbol $\PMon_3$ denotes the normaliser of the maximal torus in $\PGL_3$.
 Explicitly, this group may be described as the group of monomial $3\times3$ matrices up to multiplication by a scalar.
 The group denoted by $G$ is the subgroup of $\GL_2$ generated by the scalar matrices and the embedding of $\Sigma_3$ in $\GL_2$ induced by the 2-dimensional irreducible representation.